 Purchased property and equipment are recorded at cost at the date of acquisition.
 Property and equipment purchased with federal grant funds are recorded as contributions with donor restrictions.
-In the absence of donor stipulations regarding how long the assets must be used, Chez Hope, Inc. has adopted a policy of implying a time restriction that expires over the useful life of the assets.
-Chez Hope, Inc. maintains a threshold level of \$2,500 or more for capitalizing assets.
+In the absence of donor stipulations regarding how long the assets must be used, Chez Hope, Inc. maintains a threshold level of \$2,500 or more for capitalizing assets.

-Depreciation is computed by the straight-line method based on the following estimated lives:
+Depreciation is computed by the straight-line method based on the following estimated lives.